raniamarhoni/CovidHelp/README.md

 7. Before I clicked enable automatic deploys go onto settings and click on Reveal Config Vars.
 Once selected I added in the IP, Port, Secret key, Mongo URI, and Mongo Database
 8. I went back to Gitpod and committed and push all the new files requirement.txt and profile to Github.
 9. Then I went back to Heroku and selected Enable Automatic Deploys which will then build the app.

-How to set up a mongo db database
-To make sure

-Clone the site

 ## Credits